arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 ## EPP &lt;update&gt; command

-The EPP &lt;update&gt; command is extended to cover two new tasks:
+The EPP <update> command provides a transform operation that allows a client to change the state of a variant domain object.
+It is extended to cover three new tasks:

-* Activating a variant domain in an existing variant group
+* Activating an allocatable variant domain in an existing variant group
+* Deactivating an activated variant domain name in an existing variant group
 * Converting an Exempted Domain into a Primary Domain and optionally converting other Exempted Domains that are eligible to be in the variant group of the stated Primary Domain to be activated domains of the